Morley R.F.C.

 Morley Rugby Football Club is a rugby union club based in Morley, West Yorkshire.
 England.
 The club are famous for playing in a maroon kit and thus are nicknamed "The Maroons".
 They currently play in Regional 2 North East, a level six league in the English rugby union league system, following their relegation at the end of the 2017–18 season.

+Following a decision in 2026 to introduce 2XVs into the league structure, Morley's 2nd XV entered Counties 3 Yorkshire A division.

 Club history

 Morley played and won its first match on the 9 November 1878, against Dewsbury Birkdale.
 Morley was a member of the Northern Union, however, when the Northern Union clubs broke away from the RFU to form what is now rugby league, the Morley representatives missed the train to Huddersfield as they were still in the pub.
 As a result, Morley remained with the RFU and rugby union.

 Ben Gronow was the coach for Morley R.F.C. in the 1930s, however when a history of the club was produced some years later, due to his previous rugby league associations, he was identified as 'unknown' in a team photograph.

 When the club won the Yorkshire Cup for the first time in 1932 in its fourth final, Morley borough council granted permission for the municipal coat of arms to be worn on the club's jerseys.
 The figures and devices on the coat of arms were symbolic of the principal industries of the Borough - the manufacture of woollen cloth, coal mining and quarrying.

 When Morley celebrated its centenary in 1978, a rugby ball bearing the club's foundation date replaced the maxim Industria Omnia Vincit (Work Conquers All) beneath the shield.